fanpu/website/_summaries/2023-08-25-efficiently-modeling-long-sequences-with-structured-state-spaces.markdown

 tasks with long-range dependencies, outperforming Transformers and its variants.

 ### Most Glaring Deficiency
+In many ways, the S4 model feels reminiscent of a RNN, except it uses a HiPPO matrix for updating its hidden state, which gives rise to opportunities for speedups which is the main focus of this paper.

+In this manner, would a traditional RNN approach have performed just as well if the matrix for updating the hidden state was also the HiPPO matrix?
+This was a question that could have been answered.

-It was unclear to me intuitively how such a conceptually simple S4 model is somehow capable of capturing long-range dependencies.
-It would make the paper even better if they included some hypotheses on why it works well.
+It was unclear to me intuitively how the conceptually simple S4 model is somehow capable of capturing long-range dependencies, which plagues regular RNNs.
+Admittedly this may have been addressed more in-depth in the previous HiPPO paper, but it would make the paper even better if they included some hypotheses on why it works well.

 ### Conclusions for Future Work
 This paper showed that state space sequence models can be a viable technique for